Smart-Edge-Lab/SeQaM/README.md

 This version is the first release of SeQaM.
 There are some things still missing and room for improvement.
 Therefore, your contribution to the platform is highly appreciated.

+## Installing SeQaM

+ Please refer to the WIKI for installing and using SeQaM.

 ## Contribution

- See the [Contributing](/CONTRIBUTING.md) file for detailed guidelines on how to contribute to this project.
+ See the Contributing section in our WIKI for detailed guidelines on how to contribute to this project.

 ## Releases
 This version corresponds to the first release of SeQaM and the implementation code for the paper: SeQaM: A Service Quality Manager for Edge Computing in IWCMC 2025 Conference